recalledz/project-start/docs/23-raids.md

 * Dealer enemies display a small life bar on their card during raids.
 * Defeating a raid yields **Undead Nectar** in addition to experience.
 * The raid ends when the enemy is defeated or the orb is drained.
-* A summary overlay appears after victory showing damage dealt, damage received and rewards.
+* A summary overlay appears after victory showing damage dealt, damage received, rewards and how much combat XP each participating disciple earned.
+Level ups are noted next to the fighter's name.